cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/multy-cloud_JBoss_example.md

 the second deployment consists of the chosen infrastructure and the JBoss app.

 Cloudify allows for multiple user interfaces.
-In this tutorial we will demonstrate the usage of the Cloudify management console (web UI) and the Cloudify command line (cfy).
+In this tutorial we will demonstrate the usage of the Cloudify management console (web UI) and the Cloudify command line interface (CLI).
 The following steps demonstrate both approaches.

 ## Step 1: Install the Cloudify Manager inside Docker container

 In order to deploy the Cloudify manager inside Docker container follow the instructions in [this page]({{< relref "trial_getting_started/trial_install.md" >}}).

 ## Step 2: Create the secrets containing chosen infrastructure credentials
 To connect to an infrastructure  a set of credentials are required.
 Cloudify recommends storing such sensitive information in a Cloudify secret.
-Secrets are kept encrypted in a secure way and used in run-time by the system. learn more about Cloudify secrets [here]({{< relref "/cli/orch_cli/secrets.md" >}}).
+Secrets are kept encrypted in a secure way and used in run-time by the system.
+Learn more about Cloudify secrets [here]({{< relref "/cli/orch_cli/secrets.md" >}}).

 On this example, the infrastructure deployment is the same as on the simple infrastructure deployment examples, so the secrets are the same too.